-You may also init the repository from a
+You should also init the repository from a

-sebcworks/borgbackup-base container (which is the preferred way, as you also check the access to the server at the same time):
+sebcworks/borgbackup-base container: it allows you to check the access to the server

 docker run -it --name borg-init-repository -v borgbackup-data-ssh:/home/borg/.ssh sebcworks/borgbackup-base /bin/bash > su borg > borg init --encryption=repokey user@server-host:repository-name -> OR, if you use a custom ssh port (2222 in this example): > env BORG_RSH="ssh -p 2222" borg init --encryption=repokey user@server-host:repository-name > exit docker rm borg-init-repository